LangStream/documentation/configuration-resources/large-language-models-llms/bedrock-configuration.md

 # open-ai-configuration

-The resource `bedrock-configuration` allows you to configure the access to the Amazon Bedrock models for embeddings and completions.
+The resource `bedrock-configuration` configures access to the Amazon Bedrock models for embeddings and completions.

 `configuration.yaml`
 ```yaml